interNFT/nft-rfc/spec/nft-rfc-003_native_NFT_interface/README.md

 NFT wallet object implements the wallet and transfer logic and is agnostic to other custom logic associated with the underlying NFT implementation allowing for a singular wallet implementation for all the defined NFT interface.

 **Implementation flexibility**
-The NFT module implements all the basic functional requirements of an NFT with no restrictions on the extension of the functionalities to account for more complex application logic, as long as the implementation satisfies the NFT interface.
+The NFT interface implementation must allow for all the basic functional requirements of an NFT with no restrictions on the extension of the functionalities to account for more complex application logic, as long as the implementation satisfies the NFT interface.

 **Reduce load/dependence on inter-chain protocol**
-The two objects comprising the NFT functionality, NFT & NFT wallet do no need to communicate with each other to sync their state at each transaction.
-They function independently only with only a few transactions requiring dependence on the inter-chain protocol(interchain send, burn transactions).
+The two objects comprising the NFT functionality, NFT & NFT wallet sould not need to communicate with each other to sync their state at each transaction.
+They MUST function independently only with a few transactions requiring dependence on the inter-chain protocol(interchain send, burn transactions).

 **Commodification**
 All the NFTs are represented with a class or classification allowing for transactions to address NFTs though classes instead of direct addresses and hence allowing for NFT commodification.